 The animal exploitation industries represent only about one quarter of all stocks.
 Most companies don’t use animals, so it is easy to build a stock portfolio of companies from that list.
 By refusing to purchase stock in companies that actively deny animals their most basic rights, you will send a message that their treatment of animals is wrong.

 Many investors would prefer to buy shares of mutual funds than pick individual stocks.
 Right now there are no mutual funds concerned with animal rights.
 It is our expectation and hope that the financial industry will use the research on this web site to create funds using the stocks of companies that do not exploit animals.
 When those funds are created, we will link to them in the Mutual Funds tab in the upper right corner of our site.
-About one fifth of all mutual funds are what are known as “socially responsible” investments.
+Plenty of mutual funds are what are known as “socially responsible” investments.
 These are funds concerned with the environment, human rights, labor rights, etc. Those are all worthy goals, but they are outside the scope of this project.

 We used public information to categorize each company; specifically, we examined each company’s web site, as well as news articles about each company.
 The companies on our “exploit” list use animals in a variety of ways.
 For example, they:

 - manufacture or serve food or beverage items containing animal products

 - manufacture or sell clothing that involves killing or harming animals (e.g., leather or fur)

 - manufacture or sell products that use animals for experiments

 - breed animals for food production and/or animal testing